Welsh Highland Railway: Timetable

 For the 2009 timetable operation, a "two set" operation was employed, with rolling stock being based at Dinas.
-During the year, operations were extended from Rhyd Ddu, first to Beddgelert on 7 April 2009, and then to Hafod y Llyn on 21 May 2009, site of a small halt on the original line.
+During the year, operations were extended from Rhyd Ddu: first to Beddgelert on 7 April 2009, and then to Hafod y Llyn on 21 May 2009, site of a small halt on the original line.
 Although passengers could board and alight at Hafod-y-Llyn, its remote location meant that it could only be accessed by self-sufficient walkers and cyclists as there were no parking or other facilities at the halt and the platform was very short.
 It closed when Pont Croesor was opened in 2010.

 The Festiniog Railway Company had, at one point, planned to open the entire railway in 2007.
-Delays from government processes, a foot-and-mouth epidemic and funding restrictions meant that the opening was repeatedly delayed, with the full opening not happening until 2011.
+Delays from government processes, an epidemic of foot-and-mouth disease and funding restrictions meant that the opening was repeatedly delayed, with the full opening not happening until 2011.
 The line could not be opened to Beddgelert until the track left the national park at Pont Ynysferlas; this restriction was imposed by the Snowdonia National Park Authority to be sure that the railway really meant what it said, but this suspicious attitude lost the railway a year's income from Beddgelert.
 From the end of May 2010, the line was extended a further 3 mi to Pont Croesor.
 Shortly thereafter the railway announced that as it had approval for service by the Safety Directorate of the Office of Rail Regulation (ORR), the remaining section would be completed before the end of September 2010.
 The cause of this sudden rush was the transition from legislation enshrined in the Railways and Other Transport Systems (Approval of Works, Plant and Equipment) Regulations 1994 (ROTS) to new legislation enshrined in the Railways and Other Guided Transport Systems (Safety) Regulations 2006 (ROGS).
 This should have happened in 2006, but heritage railways gained an extension of the transition period to 1 October 2010.
 It was foreseen that this change in regime would bring additional costs to the railway, so it was decided to complete the line before that date.
 A minor delay was incurred by the necessity to build a new culvert where the new Porthmadog A487 bypass road was being built.